short-pixel-optimizer/shortpixel-image-optimiser/TESTING.md

 - `spio.reset()` also resets SPIO's queues through `QueueController::resetQueues()`; a bulk left half-prepared by a previous test otherwise makes the bulk page skip its dashboard.
+- **A page load is not proof of server state.** `screen-bulk.js` chooses its panel from the startup data of each request (preparing → selection, running → process, finished + done → finished, queued → summary, else dashboard).
+The reload after "Stop" can be served while `finishBulk` is still clearing the queues, so the screen switches away from the server-rendered dashboard — which failed the stop test on CI in Chromium *and* WebKit while passing locally. `BulkPage.stop(spio)` therefore waits for `spio.bulkStatus()` (support route `GET bulk-status`, the same `QueueController::getStartupData()` the JS reads) to report both queues clear, and only then asserts the dashboard.
+- **Never `waitForURL` for a page that reloads the SAME url.** It resolves immediately when the pattern already matches the current URL, so the wait returns before the reload starts and everything after it races the navigation (this produced both CI failures on 2026-09-17: a panel assertion straddling the reload, and a `page.goto` refused with "interrupted by another navigation").
+Wait for the document instead:
+  `withSelfReload(page, action)` from `helpers/spio.ts` arms
+  `page.waitForEvent('load')` before running the action.
+It applies to the screens that really reload themselves: bulk stop/finish, and the onboarding/quick-tour redirects (the onboarding screen *is* the settings page). `wp-login.php` navigates to a different URL, so there a paired `waitForURL` is fine.
+- **Check that a navigation actually happens before waiting for one.**
+  API-key validation on the settings overview looks like a form submit but is an in-place AJAX post (`admin-ajax.php` with `display_part`); the notices render without any navigation.
+A `waitForURL` there waited for nothing, and a `load` wait times out.
+Wait on the AJAX response (`page.waitForResponse`, armed before the click), as `settings.spec.ts` does.
+- Assert a panel with `BulkPage.expectPanel()`, which polls "active AND visible" as ONE predicate.
+Two separate assertions can straddle a panel switch and report a nonsensical state (class present, then hidden with the class gone).
 - Front-end delivery specs create their own unauthenticated `browser.newContext()` to view a post as a visitor, and must switch `deliverWebp`/`useCDN` back off in `afterEach` (the seed does not touch